-ISO 14000 is a set of international standards designed to help organizations operate without negatively affecting the environment, adhere to environmental laws and regulations, and continuously improve processes.
-One vital component of the ISO 14000 series of standards is ISO 14001:2015 which specifies the requirements for an effective Environmental Management System (EMS).
+ISO 14000 is a series of international standards designed to help organizations operate with sustainability, adhere to environmental regulations, and continuously improve processes.
+The ISO 14000 standard contains ISO 14001:2015 which specifies the requirements for an effective Environmental Management System (EMS).

 What is an EMS?